jaqnunes/jaqnunes/README.md

 ## Hi there, i'm Jackelyne!

-◾ Currently a Intern Developer at IBM.
+◾ Currently a Intern Developer at IBM. <br>
 ◾ Working with JavaScript, Vue.js, Fastify and more.

 ##